Paros Professor of Geophysical Sensing Systems

 Office: Knowles 213 B

 My research is focused on three major areas with the goal to address fundamental problems in distributed systems.
 In the first area, my research addresses the issue of the efficient and scalable distribution of multimedia content in today's Internet and future Internet architectures.
 The design and evaluation of future Internet architectures is addressed in the second research area.
 The third area focuses on the design of large-scale sensor networks for weather warning and prediction.
-I have pursued research goals in all three areas through a series of projects, which I either led as single investigator, principle investigator of collaborative projects, and Co-PI of large collaborative projects.
-Overall, my research resulted in experimental prototypes (CASA), large-scale future Internet architecture testbeds (GENI, CloudLab), numerous publications in high-quality peer-reviewed journals and conference proceedings.
+I have pursued research goals in all three areas through a series of projects, which I either led as single investigator, principal investigator of collaborative projects, and Co-PI of large collaborative projects.
+Overall, my research resulted in experimental prototypes (CASA & PCAR), large-scale future Internet architecture testbeds (GENI, CloudLab, OCT), and numerous publications in high-quality peer-reviewed journals and conference proceedings.

 In the area of Multimedia System, my research is focused on several areas, which are all motivated by the increasing popularity of video streaming in the Internet and the challenges that arise from that increase in popularity.
 My research goal in this area is to devise scalable streaming solutions that provide a high Quality of Experience (QoE) for the viewer.
 I started research in this area during my PhD and have since continuously worked on several aspects of scalable multimedia distribution.